 This list is not exhaustive and may not apply to every situation.
 A written guide like this can never substitute for the advice of a lawyer.
 Eviction law is in a constant state of change and issues are never as clear cut as they seem.
 Use this guide as a starting point.
 Landlords with legal questions can consult with an attorney for free through Cook County Legal Aid for Housing and Debt (CCLAHD).
 CCLAHD can be reached by calling 855-956-5763 or applying online at https://www.cookcountylegalaid.org/

-- Most rental assistance programs are closed for the summer.
-The only program still available is a tenant-led application through the Illinois Department of Human Services.
-Landlords who are interested in having their tenants apply for this program can find additional information about the requirements and the application process by visiting ChiCookILRentHelp.org.
+- New rental assistance programs are available for Landlords in both the City of Chicago and Suburban Cook County.
+Landlords and Tenants who qualify are eligible for up to $25,000 in assistance.
+Landlords who are interested in applying can find additional information about the requirements and the application process by visiting https://chicookilrenthelp.org.

 - The American Bar Foundation (ABF) is conducting interviews with small Landlords about the impact of the COVID-19 pandemic on their ability to provide naturally affordable housing in Cook County.
 Interviews will cover how Landlords are responding to the unique challenges that the last year or so has presented, including lost rental income and the various legal restrictions on filing eviction cases.
 The ABF researcher conducting these interviews does not work for CVLS, is not an attorney, and will not be able to give you legal advice.
 However, this interview may be an opportunity for Landlords to discuss the issues and frustrations that the legal system isn’t able to address.
 Interviews are conducted by phone/Zoom, and participants will be compensated for their time.
 You can find additional information about this study (including how to sign up) on the American Bar Foundation’s website.